caseywdunn/feuda_2017/readme.md

 Other support landscapes would have very different implications for the results they obtained.
 A small fraction of analyses may have supported Porifera-sister because they happened to sample a small island of support (Figure 4b) in a broader landscape that overall has patterns of support consistent with Ctenophora-sister.
 Alternatively, the small island of support for Porifera-sister may indicate a transition from a plateau of support for Ctenophora sister to a hilly support landscape to the east.
 It is unlikely that we would conclusively resolve the placement of ctenophores and sponges if this broader hilly pattern were found to be the case.

-The work of Feuda *et al.* 2017 provides an enticing peek at a portion of this landscape, but without broader context still fails to allow us to come to strong conclusions.
+The work of Feuda *et al.* 2017 provides an enticing glimpse at a portion of this landscape, but without broader context still fails to allow us to come to strong conclusions.
 Exploring additional sensitivity will help us understand this bigger picture.
 In this sense, sensitivity is an asset rather than a liability.

 Moving beyond the last word
 ---------------------------